LEADING OFF: Cashner makes Boston debut, Bellinger’s bash

 CITY OF BROTHERLY LOVE

-Cody Bellinger, now with the most home runs in the majors, tries to add to his total as the Dodgers (63-33) — with the top record in the majors — look for another big outburst in Philadelphia.
+Cody Bellinger, now with the most home runs in the majors, tries to add to his total as the Dodgers (63-33) — with the top record in the big leagues — look for another big outburst in Philadelphia.
 Bellinger saw a sea of blue behind him in right field and heard “M-V-P” chants throughout the night Monday in Philly as Los Angeles cruised to a 16-2 rout.
-Bellinger hit his 32nd and 33rd homers to pass reigning NL MVP Christian Yelich for the big league lead and entertained a large group of Dodgers fans who nearly turned it into a home game for Los Angeles.
+Bellinger hit his 32nd and 33rd homers to pass reigning NL MVP Christian Yelich for the major league lead and entertained a large group of Dodgers fans who nearly turned it into a home game for Los Angeles.
 “We’re in Philadelphia.
 We shouldn’t have that many fans here.
 That was pretty cool,” Bellinger said.

 FISH STORY

 Mike Trout hopes to return to the lineup when the Angels host AL West-leading Houston in the second game of their series.
-Trout left Sunday’s win over Seattle early due to right calf tightness, though the injury didn’t look serious.
-The two-time MVP was scheduled for an MRI and didn’t start Monday night.
+Trout left Sunday’s win over Seattle early and sat out Monday night against the Astros with a strained right calf.
+An MRI revealed a small strain, according to the team.
+“I wanted to be out there, but the training staff didn’t think it was a good idea,” the two-time MVP said.

 LUCKY 13